YusukeHashimotoPhD/arXiv-translator/README.md

 https://yusukehashimotophd-arxiv-main-g2pfeu.streamlitapp.com/For_cell_phone
 for cell phone.

-If you deploy by yourself, please prepare the python enivronment and then install libraries by
+If you deploy by yourself, please prepare python enivronment and then install libraries by
 <pre><code>pip install arXiv deepl pandas streamlit</code></pre>
 and then run the 'main.py' code with streamlit by
 <pre><code>streamlit run main.py</code></pre>
-Then, you will see the web app. in your web browser.
+You may see the web app. in your web browser.

-To translate the documents with deepL, please input your api-key code for the deepL API obtained in https://www.deepl.com/en/pro/change-plan#developer.
+To translate the documents with deepL, please paste API key from your DeepL account obtained in https://www.deepl.com/en/pro/change-plan#developer.
-Please note, if you use the free version of the deepL api, the translation words are limited to 500,000, which corresponds to roughly 500 pages, per month.
+If you use the free version of the deepL api, the translation words are limited to 500,000, which corresponds to roughly 500 pages, per month.

-We will not take any responsibility for any loss, damage, or troubles that may be caused by using the system.
+We will not take any responsibility for any loss, damage, or troubles that may be caused by using this system.